ZapDos7/design-patterns-examples/README.md

  - Document (will hold the functionality of printing/saving documents) - the receiver.

 We then add the `Command` interface and its implementations for `SaveCommand` and `PrintCommand`.

+### Challenge 2
+Implement order handling using the same design pattern.